Homework for Beginning ESL Students: 8 Tips for Success

 Homework can be a controversial subject.
 Some schools and teachers are strongly in favor of it, others are strongly against it, and many fall somewhere in the middle.
 But, when it comes to ESL students and other English learners, homework can offer ways to extend learning outside of the classroom and encourage independent English reading, speaking, writing, and listening at home.
 Here are our tips for making homework for beginning ESL students a positive and productive experience.

 1. Keep it Brief

 One of the keys to ESL homework success is to keep it as short and simple as possible.
 The goal should not be for students to spend hours on an assignment that may confuse and frustrate them.
-Instead, the main goal should simply be to have students communicating in English outside of the classroom.
+Instead, the main goal should simply be to practice and reinforce classroom learning.